Skip to main content

 Many of Vermont's mobile home parks were built more than 50 years ago before most state permits and local zoning laws were in effect.
 Some of the reasons parks have closed include water or septic problems that were unfeasible to repair, the sale of the property for development or change of use, or because the owner decided to retire or sell the land.

-Two flooding events in 2011 damaged 17 parks and destroyed more than 125 of their mobile homes and caused two parks, with 6 and 11 lots each, to close.
-Flooding in July 2023 impacted 14 mobile home parks, substantially damaging or destroying mobile homes in four parks, and resulted in the condemnation and removal of about 50 mobile homes.
-Two of the parks flooded in July 2023 remained vacant a year later .
+Two flooding events in 2011 damaged 17 parks and destroyed more than 125 mobile homes and caused two parks, with 6 and 11 lots each, to close.
+Flooding in July 2023 impacted 14 mobile home parks and substantially damaged or destroyed mobile homes in four parks, resulting in the condemnation and removal of about 50 mobile homes.

 Park closure can cause considerable hardship for those affected.
 As a result, Vermont has adopted laws providing 18 months' advance notice of any park or lot closure and in some cases requiring the owner to offer the park for sale to the residents before closing.